Nationals vs. Blue Jays Player Props Betting Odds

 Springer Stats

-- Springer heads into this game looking to extend his four-game hit streak.
-During his last five outings he is hitting .278 with a double, two home runs, three walks and four RBI.
+- Springer enters this game looking to extend his five-game hit streak.
+During his last five outings he is hitting .316 with a double, two home runs, four walks and three RBI.

 Springer Recent Games